Song of Songs: Judaism

-Song of Songs is one of the overtly mystical Biblical texts for the Kabbalah, which gave esoteric interpretation on all the Hebrew Bible.
+Song of Songs is one of the overtly mystical Biblical texts for the Kabbalah, which gave an esoteric interpretation on all the Hebrew Bible.
 Following the dissemination of the Zohar in the 13th century, Jewish mysticism took on a metaphorically anthropomorphic erotic element, and Song of Songs is an example of this.
 In Zoharic Kabbalah, God is represented by a system of ten sephirot emanations, each symbolizing a different attribute of God, comprising both male and female.
 The Shechina (indwelling Divine presence) was identified with the feminine sephira Malchut, the vessel of Kingship.
 This symbolizes the Jewish people, and in the body, the female form, identified with the woman in Song of Songs.
-Her beloved was identified with the male sephira Tiferet, the "Holy One Blessed be He", central principle in the beneficent heavenly flow of divine emotion.
+Her beloved was identified with the male sephira Tiferet, the "Holy One Blessed be He", a central principle in the beneficent heavenly flow of divine emotion.
 In the body, this represents the male torso, uniting through the sephira Yesod of the male sign of the covenant organ of procreation.

 Through beneficent deeds and Jewish observance, the Jewish people restore cosmic harmony in the divine realm, healing the exile of the Shechina with God's transcendence, revealing the essential unity of God.
 This elevation of the world is aroused from above on the Sabbath, a foretaste of the redeemed purpose of Creation.
 The text thus became a description, depending on the aspect, of the creation of the world, the passage of Shabbat, the covenant with Israel, and the coming of the Messianic age.
 "Lecha Dodi", a 16th-century liturgical song with strong Kabbalistic symbolism, contains many passages, including its opening two words, taken directly from Song of Songs.

 In modern Judaism, certain verses from the Song are read on Shabbat eve or at Passover, which marks the beginning of the grain harvest as well as commemorating the Exodus from Egypt, to symbolize the love between the Jewish people and their God.
 Jewish tradition reads it as an allegory of the relationship between God and Israel.
 The entire Song of Songs in its original Hebrew is read in synagogues during the intermediate days of Passover.
 It is often read from a scroll similar to a Torah scroll in style.
 It is also read in its entirety by some at the end of the Passover Seder and is usually printed in most Hagadahs.
 Some Jews have the custom to recite the entire book prior to the onset of the Jewish Sabbath.